 Petra Ahrens, University of Antwerp, Belgium

 Karen Celis, Vrije Universiteit Brussel, Belgium

-Sarah Childs, University of Bristol, UK
+Sarah Childs, Birkbeck University of London, UK

 Isabelle Engeli, University of Bath, UK